-With back-to-school season in full swing, you are probably looking for fun activities to use in your classroom on the first day of school and at the beginning of the year.
-In kindergarten, those first days typically look like doing a lot of hands-on activities, getting familiar with school, and being introduced to more structured learning time.
+With back-to-school season in full swing, you are probably looking for fun activities to use in your classroom on the first day of school and at the beginning of the year in general.
+In kindergarten, those first days typically look like doing a lot of hands-on activities and being introduced to more structured learning time.
 A new school year can be both exciting and overwhelming for young kids.
 So, distracting young students with school stem activities can be the perfect way to help them beat first day jitters.
 Back-to-School STEM Learning can be a fun way to do all of those things!

-Typically, in STEM challenges, you give students a problem to solve as well as various materials that they can use in order to solve the problem.
-First, you give students a scenario.
-In kindergarten, this could be something as simple as ,”The teacher needs an apple.”
+Typically, in fun stem challenges you give students a problem to solve as well as various materials that they can use in order to solve the problem.
+For example, first, you give students a scenario.
+In kindergarten, this could be something as simple as, ”The teacher needs an apple.”
 Then the students can look down at their simple materials and use their critical thinking skills.
 They can then think and plan through the steps that they should take in order to create that apple.
 And just like that they are problem solving, while at the same time, it's a fun activity and a craft!

-Not only are these types of activities really fun for our young students, but they are also very purposeful and beneficial.
-Here are just three of the many benefits of incorporating STEM in your back-to-school plans.
+These types of stem education school activities are really fun for our little learners.
+They are also very purposeful and beneficial stem lessons.
+Here are just three of the many benefits of incorporating STEM skills in your back-to-school plans:

-Especially in the beginning of kindergarten, the more hands-on an activity is, the more likely our students are to succeed at it.
+Especially in the beginning of the new year, the more hands-on an activity is, the more likely our elementary kids are to succeed at it.
 They need to be able to touch, move, and manipulate things in order to stay engaged in those early days of kindergarten.
-STEM activities give students a chance to do that.
+STEM activities give students new ways to do that.

-Because they are building things, they are also firing up their fine motor skills, which is a great way to prepare students for future activities in kindergarten.
+Because they are building things, they are also firing up their fine motor skills, which is the best way to prepare students for future activities in kindergarten.
 Fine motor skills are necessary for writing, coloring, and even cutting, so any chance you have to build those skills early in the year is worth taking.
 In the beginning of the school year, younger kids might not yet have all the developed skills they need.
 But by the end of the year you will have played a crucial part in helping them move forward.
 That's the beauty of simple stem projects.
 They can be so much fun while also helping them grow the entire year.

 Structured Learning Time